dantheman213/hapi-modern-cors/README.md

 ### Description

-As of this writing (March 2019) there are no other working CORS npm packages available for the latest versions of hapi.
-There was a major refactor of the hapi project in v17+ that broke previous paradigms.
+This plugin adds cors support for your hapi project.
+There was a major refactor of the hapi project in v17+ that broke previously working paradigms.
+This plugin supports the very latest versions of hapi.

 ### How does it work?